-This paper describes an active vision system that can recognize various traffic signs on-line based on the abovementioned approach.
-We design the recognition algorithm by intensively using built-in functions of an off-the-shelf image processing board in order to realize both easy implementation and fast recognition.
-One of the objectives of this research is to examine the applicability of commerciallyavailable equipments to realization of working traffic recognition systems.
+This paper describes an active-vision system that can

+recognize various traffic signs in real-time based on the above-mentioned approach.
+We design the recognition algorithm by intensively using built-in functions of an offthe-shelf image processing board in order to realize both easy implementation and fast recognition.

-2. System Overview
+2 System Overview